yalelibrary/fluent-mc-client-example/README.md

 # Example MC Client using Apache Fluent

 ## Description
-Simple example using ~~Apache Fluent~~ HttpClient to make a basic auth request to metadata cloud.
+Example using Apache Fluent and HttpClient (with and without CredentialsProvider) to make a basic auth request to metadata cloud.

+If you use HttpClient with CredentialsProvider, you need the `basic=1` parameter since it will not send credentials until it's prompted by the server.

 ### Quickstart
 ```bash